To make a Test roll 1D20 and add appropriate bonuses to the roll. If the result is equal or greater than the Difficulty Rating the Test succeeds.

 Great Effort: When roll on the die comes up as 20 Test succeeds and the character gains an additional benefit.

-Doomed Effort : When roll on the die comes up as 1 Test fails and there is an additional Setback.
+Cursed Effort : When roll on the die comes up as 1.
+Test fails and a Curse Stirs.
+See Curses for details.

 Difficulty

-Difficulty is a static numeric value that has to be met or exceeded for a Test to succeed.
+Difficulty of Obstacles and Hazards is a static number that has to be met or exceeded for a Test to succeed.
 10 is the base Difficulty.

 | Difficulty ratings | |